CheeseLee888/PALM-mGWAS/simulation/README.md

 - The random seed is fixed at `20260409`, so any user running the same script will generate identical inputs and outputs
 - A strong genetic signal is planted in `g_Acinetobacter` so the Manhattan plot contains clear high peaks

-## Validation Status

-The simulation workflow has been run successfully through `Step0 -> Step2.2` on the cluster layout described below.

-In particular, `step2.1` has been verified under Slurm with a `one chromosome per job` decomposition where each job processes all features for that chromosome:

-- chromosome subsetting is controlled by `--chrom`
-- all features on that chromosome are modeled together with `--featureColList=NULL`
-- parallelism is handled at the scheduler level by submitting multiple jobs, rather than inside one R process

-This means the simulation workflow now follows one fixed route by default: `step2.1` runs as `chrom only` with all features, `step2.2` runs as `chrom only` and overwrites those chromosome-split files in place, `merge` then combines the corrected chromosome-split files into final `step2_allchr_*`, and `step3` reads those merged `step2_allchr_*.txt` files.

 ## Reproducible Route

-The simulation workflow has one supported route.

 Phase 1: generate simulation input